asaikali/vere-copia/README.md

 *  Leak a database connection
 *  compute a random fibonaci number between 1000 and 1,000,000

+## Zipkin and OpenTracing Support

+The main  branch uses spring cloud sleuth based on zipkin for instrumenting  the spring application for distributed tracing.
+The branch `opentracing` uses the opentracing java api instead of zipkin.

 ## Setup Wavefront
 * Go to Browse --> Proxies in the wavefront UI
 * add a proxy and not the token value